-The 2018 Corporate Accountability Index evaluates 22 companies, listed below.
+The 2019 Corporate Accountability Index evaluates 24 companies, listed below.
 Researchers will examine overarching "parent" company policies and practices, in addition to the disclosed policies and practices of selected services and/or local operating companies (depending on company structure).

-Telecommunications companies: For these companies we evaluate global group-level policies for relevant indicators plus the home-country operating subsidiary's pre-paid and post-paid mobile service, and fixed-line broadband service where offered, as follows:
+Telecommunications companies: The 2019 Index will rank 12 telecommunications companies, two of which are new to this year's ranking (highlighted in blue).
+For each of these companies we evaluate global group-level policies for relevant indicators plus the home-country operating subsidiary's pre-paid and post-paid mobile services, and fixed-line broadband service where offered, as follows: